neo-project/docs/docs/en-us/network/private-chain/solo.md

 ### Modifying protocol.json

 1. Open protocol.json under the Neo-cli directory
-2. In StandbyValidators enter the public key of the wallet 1.json created before (It is single node mode when there is only one public key included in StandbyValidators).
+2. In StandbyValidators enter the public key of wallet `1.json` created before (It is single node mode when there is only one public key included in StandbyValidators).

 Here is an example：